-For the NEOs serving as of December 31, 2019, we have quantified the potential payments upon termination under various termination circumstances in the tables set forth below.
-These tables assume that the covered termination took place on December 31, 2019.
+We have quantified the potential payments to our NEOs upon termination under various termination circumstances in the tables set forth below.
+These tables assume that the covered termination took place on December 31, 2020.

 PAYMENTS UPON TERMINATION OR CHANGE-IN-CONTROL TABLES